Food safety for adults ages 60 and over

 |Deli meats||Non-dried deli meats, such as bologna, roast beef and turkey breast.||Dried and salted deli meats, such as salami and pepperoni.

-Non-dried deli meats that are well heated and steaming hot.
+Non-dried deli meats that are heated until steaming hot.

 |Eggs and egg products||Raw or lightly cooked eggs, or egg products that contain raw eggs, including some salad dressings, cookie dough, cake batter, sauces, and drinks (like homemade eggnog).||Egg dishes that are well cooked to a safe internal temperature of 74 oC (165 oF).
 Cook eggs until the yolk is firm.